This Dairy-Free Easter Egg Bread is our family’s traditional recipe and my favorite Easter dish. Try this easy and quick recipe!

 To make this recipe you will need:

-If you do not follow a dairy-free diet, you can use regular butter and regular milk instead.
+If you do not follow a dairy-free diet, you can use regular butter and regular cow milk instead.

 How to make Dairy-Free Easter Egg Bread

-Before you start, 2 main pointers:
+Before you start, there are two main pointers:

 - Your room must be warm with no drafts or the dough will not rise well.
 If your dough is not rising, place it in the oven under the light and set the temperature to 30°C / 86°F.

-Start by activating your yeast: mix half of the soy milk with 1 teaspoon of flour, a pinch of sugar, and the dry yeast.
+mix half of the soy milk with 1 teaspoon of flour, a pinch of sugar, and the dry yeast.
 Stir until fully combined, cover with a napkin, and set aside to proof for about 10 minutes until the yeast is bubbly and has doubled in volume.
 It should look like this (before and after):

 Whisk egg yolks and sugar until the mixture looks pale in color, thick, and foamy.
 Add rum, vanilla sugar, lemon peel, and melted butter.
 Whisk again until combined.